dab2020/IGSCE-Olevel-Excercises/python/readme.md

 These are the project files for python.
-MOTE: Python is a secondary language that I am learning on my own, so mistakes are to be expected
+NOTE: Python is a secondary language that I am learning on my own, so mistakes are to be expected